gastori/api_security/module_2_api_bp/api_blueprint.md

-# API Blueprint
+# API Blue Print

 ## Introduction

 APIs, or application programming interfaces, are a fundamental part of modern software development.
 They enable different systems or applications to communicate with each other, allowing clients to access resources from a provider's API endpoint.
-In this article, we will explore the anatomy of APIs, including the different types, formats, and methods of authentication that are commonly used.
+In this module, we will explore the structure of APIs, including the different types, formats, and methods of authentication that are commonly used.

 ## Types of APIs

 APIs come in different types, each with its own set of rules, functions, and purposes.
 Two of the most common types are RESTful APIs and GraphQL.

+> Note: That being said, it's important to note that another type of API, less popular nowadays, is the SOAP API.
+SOAP APIs are not old, but they are not as widely used as they used to be.
+The rise of RESTful APIs has led to a decline in the use of SOAP APIs as RESTful APIs are considered more lightweight, flexible, and easier to use.
+While SOAP APIs may not be the best choice for all use cases, they can still provide valuable solutions in certain situations, and they are still in use in certain industries, such as finance and government, where security and reliability are top priorities.

+### RESTful API
 RESTful APIs, or Representational State Transfer APIs, use a set of architectural constraints that are based on HTTP methods.
 They follow the CRUD (Create, Read, Update, Delete) principles and have a uniform interface, client-server architecture, stateless communication, and cacheable responses.
 RESTful APIs are designed to improve upon the inefficiencies of other older APIs.
 They rely entirely on the use of HTTP, which makes them more approachable for end-users.
 RESTful APIs use standard HTTP methods such as GET, POST, PUT, and DELETE to accomplish CRUD operations.
 The main advantage of RESTful APIs is their simplicity, ease of use, and flexibility.
 They can be used with any programming language and can be accessed by any client that can make HTTP requests.

 A sample GET Request and Response: